oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 ![SampleScene](data/image.png)
 The example.pcd file is a point cloud in ASCII using the PCL-format, which renders to (using the pcl_viewer tool):
 ![SamplePointCloud](data/pointcloud.png)
-It is worth noting that there are three cars in this scene, one of which is very far away and thus not yet properly covered in the LIDAR scan.
-Then, there is a black car inside the intersection, which is also well visible in the LIDAR data, and a hidden car, right behind the black one.
-Hence, `PointPillars` should detect at least one car.
+Note there are three cars in this scene, one of which is very far away and thus not yet properly covered in the LIDAR scan.
+There is a black car inside the intersection, which is also well visible in the LIDAR data, and a hidden car, right behind the black one. `PointPillars` should detect at least one car.

 Successful execution of the sample program results in at least one detected object and an output similar to:
 ```